jonathanlamar/nvim/README.md

    `~/.config/nvim` folder.
 		* NOTE: This does not work unless run as user.
 I need to figure out a workaround for that.
+5. Place any settings specific to this amchine in a `lua/this_computer.lua` (create a blank file if no settings are required).
-5. Start neovim and run `:PackerInstall`.
+6. Start neovim and run `:PackerInstall`.

 ## Dependencies